cassgvp/WIN-Open-Neuroimaging-Community/docs/ambassadors.md

 # Open WIN Ambassadors
 {: .fs-9 }

-Find out about the Open WIN Ambassadors scheme
+Find out about our plans for the Open WIN Ambassadors scheme

 {: .fs-6 .fw-300 }

 ---

-The WIN Open Ambassadors are a team of individuals who are interested in contributing to the WIN Open Neuroimaging Project, by creating materials to guide and train others, shape our policy and infrastructure, and promote the benefits of engagement with Open Neuroimaging at WIN.
+The WIN Open Ambassadors will be a team of individuals who are significant contributors to the Open WIN Community.
+We intend to launch the Ambassador program in 2021, after we have worked with the community to devise the structure and expectations of the program.

-See the sections below or navigate on the sidebar to find out more about the Open WIN Ambassadors.
+**See the sections below or navigate on the sidebar to find out more about the proposed Open WIN Ambassadors.**